FusionTerror/discord-handlers/README.md

 	},
 };
 ```
 #### The template below shows how a command file should look with 'client' already imported.
-If you want to use an aliases, put "aliases" ['aliases name here']" under "name: 'command name'"
+If you want to use an aliases, put "aliases: ['aliases name here']" under "name: 'command name'"
 ```js
 // Ping Command
 module.exports = {